pavanajmera/HealthCare-Management/README.md

 	(Running this command will open the app in a new tab in your default browser automatically; you don't need internet connection to work with this app)

 CONFIDENTIAL CREDENTIALS:

-  For password Comment on page or DM
-	* home screen user password:
+	* home screen user password:			15081812

-	* edit mode password:
+	* edit mode password:				allow_edit

-	* doctor/ medical lab scientist access code:
+	* doctor/ medical lab scientist access code:	access_auth

 NOTE: